FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 ## 4. Vector Store

-The [Vector Store](../integrations/langchain/vector-stores/) node is the **end node of our upserting flow**.
-It acts as the bridge between our Flowise instance and our vector database, enabling us to send the generated embeddings along with their associated metadata to our target Vector Store index for persistent storage and subsequent retrieval.
+The [Vector Store node](../integrations/langchain/vector-stores/) is the **end node of our upserting flow**.
+It acts as the bridge between our Flowise instance and our vector database, enabling us to send the generated embeddings, along with any associated metadata, to our target Vector Store index for persistent storage and subsequent retrieval.

 It is in this node where we can set parameters like "**top K**", which, as we said previously, is the parameter that determines the maximum number of most similar chunks that are retrieved from the Vector Store in response to a query.